cocogitto/cocogitto/README.md

 ### Check commit history

-Running `cog check` will check your commit history against the conventional commit specification :
+Running `cog check` will check your commit history against the conventional commit specification:

 ```
 ❯ cog check
 No errored commits
 ```

-Let us create an invalid commit :
+Let us create an invalid commit:
 ```shell script
 git commit -m "Your Mother Was A Hamster, And Your Father Smelt Of Elderberries"
 ```